-We solve by direct numerical simulation (DNS) the incompressible Navier-Stokes equations, written in non-dimensional form and cylindrical coordinates, for the primitive variables pressure p and velocity u.
-The axial, radial, and azimuthal directions are indicated with x, r, and $\theta$ ; the respective velocity components are u, v and w.
-The axial length of the computational domain is L, the pipe radius is R; the complete azimuthal extent of $2\pi$ is considered.
+We solve by DNS the incompressible Navier-Stokes equations, written in non-dimensional form and cylindrical coordinates, for the primitive variables pressure p and velocity u.
+The axial, radial and azimuthal directions are indicated with x, r and θ ; the respective velocity components are u, v and w.
+The axial length of the computational domain is L, the pipe radius is R; the complete azimuthal extent of 2π is considered.

-Temporal discretization of the equations follows the usual partially-implicit approach in DNS of wall-bounded flows: the code implements a combination of the implicit Crank-Nicholson scheme for the viscous terms with a library of explicit schemes for the non-linear convective terms.
+Temporal discretization of the equations follows the usual partially implicit approach in DNS of wall-bounded flows: the code implements a combination of the implicit Crank-Nicholson scheme for the viscous terms with a library of explicit schemes for the nonlinear convective terms.
 In this work, the three-substeps, low-storage Runge-Kutta scheme described in Rai & Moin (1991) is used.

 Spatial discretization, instead, deserves a specific discussion.
 The discretization is mixed, as in the Cartesian DNS solver (Luchini & Quadrio 2006) which has inspired the present code.
-The homogeneous directions x and $\theta$ call for a spectral discretization, naturally enforcing the required periodic boundary conditions with the computational efficiency of the pseudospectral approach.
+The homogeneous directions x and θ call for a spectral discretization, naturally enforcing the required periodic boundary conditions with the computational efficiency of the pseudospectral approach.
 Compact, fourth-order accurate finite differences are used to discretize differential operators in the radial direction.
 The mixed discretization is at the root of an interesting feature of the present code, which addresses a fundamental problem with the DNS of the turbulent pipe flow.
-Once the number of azimuthal Fourier modes is set according to physics-based considerations to yield the adequate azimuthal spatial resolution at the pipe wall, the azimuthal resolution not only is useless and thus a waste by itself, but also causes a steep rise in the computational cost of the simulation, since a vanishing spanwise cell size implies a vanishing time step, as the stability of the explicit temporal scheme requires that the Courant-Friedrichs-Lewy (CFL) number remains below the threshold dictated by the time integration scheme.
+Once the number of azimuthal Fourier modes is set according to physics-based considerations to yield the adequate azimuthal spatial resolution at the pipe wall, the azimuthal resolution increases above the required level as the pipe axis is approached.
+Such excess resolution not only is useless and thus a waste by itself, but also causes a steep rise in the computational cost of the simulation, since a vanishing spanwise cell size implies a vanishing time step, as the stability of the explicit temporal scheme requires that the Courant-Friedrichs-Lewy (CFL) number remains below the threshold dictated by the time integration scheme.
 Thus, while in general the computational cost of a DNS quickly grows with Re, for a pipe flow with a Fourier azimuthal discretization the cost has an even steeper rise because of the rapidly shrinking time step.